DougTidwell/altinityknowledgebase/content/en/altinity-kb-schema-design/row-level-deduplication.md

 - complicates selects
 - all selects will be significantly slower

 ### Approach 2.
-Eventual deduplication using Replacing
+Eventual deduplication using ReplacingMergeTree

 Pros:
 - simple

 Cons:
-- can force you to use suboptimal primary key (which will guarantee record uniqueness)
+- can force you to use suboptimal ORDER BY (which will guarantee record uniqueness)
 - deduplication is eventual - you never know when it will happen, and you will get some duplicates if you don't use `FINAL`
 - selects with `FINAL` (`select * from table_name FINAL`) add overhead and should be benchmarked
   - older versions often needed manual optimization https://github.com/ClickHouse/ClickHouse/issues/31411
   - performance has improved significantly in recent releases, so `FINAL` is often acceptable in production workloads https://clickhouse.com/blog/common-getting-started-issues-with-clickhouse
   - additional tuning notes: https://kb.altinity.com/altinity-kb-queries-and-syntax/altinity-kb-final-clause-speed/

 ### Approach 3.
-Eventual deduplication using Collapsing
+Eventual deduplication using CollapsingMergeTree

 Pros:
 - you can make the proper aggregations of last state w/o `FINAL` (bookkeeping-alike sums, counts etc)

 Cons:
 - complicated
-- can force you to use suboptimal primary key (which will guarantee record uniqueness)
+- can force you to use suboptimal ORDER BY (which will guarantee record uniqueness)
 - you need to store previous state of the record somewhere, or extract it before ingestion from ClickHouse
 - deduplication is eventual (same as with Replacing)

 ### Approach 4.
 Eventual deduplication using Summing/Aggregating/CoalescingMergeTree

-use SimpleAggregateFunction( anyLast, ...) or Aggregating with argMax for Summing/AggregatingMT.
+use SimpleAggregateFunction( anyLast, ...) or AggregateFunction with argMax for Summing/AggregatingMT.
 CoalescingMergeTree implies anyLast by default

 Pros: